Lubango is the capital of the Huila province and lies about 1,000 kilometres south of Luanda, the Angolan capital.

 Up to 120 children can find a new home there.
 The adjoining SOS Kindergarten has a capacity for up to 125 children and consists of five group rooms, a kitchen and a playground.
 Primary school education can be offered to up to 680 students at the SOS Hermann Gmeiner School.
 It comprises eighteen class rooms, three rooms for vocational training and a sports field.

 At the SOS Medical Centre, more than 500 patients receive treatment per month.

-The main aim of the family strengthening programme is to help children at risk of losing their natural family environment by strengthening their families' ability to care for them.
+The main aim of the family strengthening program is to help children at risk of losing their natural family environment by strengthening their families' ability to care for them.
 This includes educational scholarships, provision of school material and school uniforms, medical support and promotion of income-generating activities.
-Moreover, a local school and an orphanage receive material support through the family strengthening programme.
+Moreover, a local school and an orphanage receive material support through the family strengthening program.